Free Tool

 Yes.
 Most Google Fonts are licensed under the SIL Open Font License, which permits use in print and ebook publications, including commercial books.
 Popular Google Fonts for books include EB Garamond, Libre Baskerville, Cormorant Garamond, Lora, and Spectral.
 Always check the specific license for each font before publishing.

-Cambric includes 20+ professional templates with curated font pairings already matched to genre and trim size.
-Pick one, see a live typeset preview of your manuscript, and export.
+20+ professionally designed templates with curated font pairings matched to genre and trim size.
+Import your .docx and see your actual manuscript typeset in seconds.